 The body of Lord Mountbatten has arrived in Britain from Ireland before the ceremonial funeral in London on Wednesday (5 September).

-The body of Lord Mountbatten has arrived in Britain from Ireland before the ceremonial funeral in London on Wednesday (5 September).
+Background: The body of Lord Mountbatten has arrived in Britain from Ireland before the ceremonial funeral in London on Wednesday (5 September).
 Lord Mountbatten died on Monday (27 August) along with his grandson, Nicholas, and the Dowager Lady Brabourne, when their boat was blasted by a remote control bomb.
 Two men have been charged with the murders in a Dublin Court.
 A massive hunt is underway for a third man who, police believe, set off the bomb in the boat by remote control.